dbayardAWS/kinesis-labs/immersionDay/Lab4flink/README.md

 The application code is located in the SlidingWindowStreamingJobWithParallelism.java file

-* In the navigator on the left-hand side, expand the kinesis-labs folder, then the src folder, all the way as shown in the below screensot until you get to the SlidingWindowStreamingJobWithParallelism.java file.
+* In the navigator on the left-hand side, expand the kinesis-labs/immersionDay/Lab4flink folders, then the src folder, all the way as shown in the below screensot until you get to the SlidingWindowStreamingJobWithParallelism.java file.
 You may need to slide the divider between the navigator and the main editor to the right to make the navigator section wider.
 Double-click on the file to open it in a tab in the editor.

 ![screenshot](images/sliding1.png)